MaxITService/Console2Ai/readme.md

     a.  **Standard Query:**
         Type your question, command fragment, or error message into the PowerShell prompt.

         ```powershell
         PS C:\> Get-ChildItem -Path C:\NonExistentFolder -Recurse # You see an error after this
         PS C:\> How do I handle 'cannot find path' errors in Get-ChildItem? # Now press Alt+C
-        ```
         Console2Ai will capture the last 15 lines of console history (by default) plus your typed query ("How do I handle...").
 It will then show a status message like:
-        ```text
         ⌛ Console2Ai (Cmd): Asking AI about 'How do I handle 'cannot find path' errors in Get-ChildItem?' (context: 15 lines)...
         ```

     It will send this to `aichat`, and replace your query with the AI's suggested command or explanation.

     b.  **Specify Line Count for History:** ✨
         If you want to provide more or less context from your console history:
         -   Start your typed line with a number (1-1999) followed by a space, then your query.

-            ```powershell
-            PS C:\> # ... lots of previous output ...
+             ... lots of previous output ...
             PS C:\> 50 explain the last few commands and suggest an optimization # Press Alt+C
-            ```

     Console2Ai will capture the last 50 lines of history along with your query.
-        -   If you only type a number (e.g., `30`) and press `Alt+C`, it will use that many lines of history and a generic prompt for the AI.
+    If you only type a number (e.g., `30`) and press `Alt+C`, it will use that many lines of history and a generic prompt for the AI.

 2.  **The `Alt+S` Hotkey (Conversational Chat)** 💬
     Start a conversational AI session with your console history as context and your current query.
 Unlike Alt+C, Alt+S is focused on back-and-forth conversation, not just command suggestions.